hashmapinc/Tempus/docs/datamodel/dataobject.rst

 .. image:: ../_images/datamodel/object-results.png
     :align: center

-With that, we have created our first small datamodel.
+With that, we have created our first small DataModel Object.
 This can be expanded to account for the devices associated with a ``Developer`` (macbook, fitness tracker, phone, etc...).